aims-ks/netcdf-generator_DEPRECATED/README.md

 Info about connecting to the MongoDB

-1. Download the SSH key from the download database
+1. Download the SSH key from the password database

 2. Change SSH key access right to "400"